-- (10) [] To discuss public security, if the public body determines that public discussions would constitute a risk to the public or public security, including: - (i) the deployment of fire and police services and staff; and - (ii) the development and implementation of emergency plans. - (11) [] To prepare, administer or grade a scholastic, licensing, or qualifying examination. - (12) [X] To conduct or discuss an investigative proceeding on actual or possible criminal conduct. - (13) [X] To comply with a specific constitutional, statutory, or judicially imposed requirement that prevents public disclosures about a particular proceeding or matter. - (14) [] Before a contract is awarded or bids are opened, to discuss a matter directly related to a negotiation strategy or the contents of a bid or proposal, if public discussion or disclosure would adversely impact the ability of the public body to participate in the competitive bidding or proposal process.
+(10)[ ] To discuss public security, if the public body determines that public discussions would constitute a risk to the public or public security, including: (i) the deployment of fire and police services and staff; and the development and implementation of emergency plans. (ii) (II)[] To prepare, administer or grade a scholastic, licensing, or qualifying examination.
+(12)[ ] To conduct or discuss an investigative proceeding on actual or possible criminal conduct.
+(13)[] To comply with a specific constitutional, statutory, or judicially imposed requirement that prevents public disclosures about a particular proceeding or matter.
+(14)[] Before a contract is awarded or bids are opened, to discuss a matter directly related to a negotiation strategy or the contents of a bid or proposal, if public discussion or disclosure would adversely impact the ability of the public body to